 2. Pismo Beach to Los Angeles (approximately 180 miles)

+The ultimate Central Coast California road trip wouldn’t be complete without a drive through Pismo Beach.
 Billing itself as “classic California,” Pismo Beach is all about ocean dunes, wineries and the award-winning boardwalk adjacent to the pier.
 The wine cafes lining “Restaurant Row” on Price Street offer some delicious samplings from local vineyards.

 Famous for its celebrity homes and stunning beaches, Malibu is also known for its fun, quirky shopping.
 Plan to hit the Malibu Country Market and the Malibu Lumber Yard for your retail fix.